-BMI greater than 40BMI 35-39.9 and a life-threatening condition or severe physical limitations that affect employment, mobility, and family life
+BMI greater than 40BMI 35-39.9 and a life-threatening condition or severe physical limitations that affect employment, movement, and family life

-If lifestyle changes are made, the benefits of VSG include: Weight reductionImprovement in obesity-related conditionsImproved mobility and staminaEnhanced mood and self-esteem
+If lifestyle changes are made, the benefits of VSG include: Weight reductionImprovement in obesity-related conditionsImproved movement and staminaEnhanced mood and self-esteem

-Complications are rare.
-But no procedure is completely free of risk.
-Complications may include: Stitches or staples may loosenPouch stretches or leaksBleedingInfectionReaction to anesthesiaHeart attackBlood clotsNausea, vomiting
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: Stitches or staples may loosenPouch stretches or leaksBleedingInfectionReaction to anesthesiaHeart attackBlood clotsNausea, vomiting

 Long-term complications include vomiting and

-will be given through an IV (needle) in your hand or arm.
+will be given through an IV.
 It will block pain and keep you asleep through the surgery.

-A nurse will place an IV line in your arm to give you fluids and medicines.
-The doctor will place a breathing tube through your mouth and into your throat.
+An IV will be placed in your arm to give you fluids and medications.
+A breathing tube will be placed through your mouth and into your throat.
 This will help you breathe during surgery.
 You will also have a catheter placed in your bladder to drain urine.

 Staples or stitches will be used to close the incision.